-1.8 million live in the metropolitan area of its capital and largest
+an estimated 3.51 million, of whom 2 million live in the metropolitan area of its capital and largest city, Montevideo.

 both head of state and head of government.

 The postal services organised by the stagecoach companies, led by Mr. Lapido, issued on 1 October 1856

 the so-called Diligencia (stagecoach stamp).

 The first regular series of stamps with government approval was issued on 1 July 1859, resembling the second

 Since 1859, many Uruguayan definitive stamp series have been released.